frame-lang/frame-docs/advanced_frame/runtime.rst

 instead caches off the new compartment and returns.
 This approach *defers* the transition execution for the kernel to handle.
 This approach, though complex, enbles Frame to support long running services that continually transition upon entry to a new state.
-If this approach was not taken (as was the case in previous runtime implementations) then the stack would quickly blow up with repeated transitions.
+If this approach was not taken (as was the case in previous runtime implementations) then the stack would quickly blow up with repeated transitions that did not fully pop the stack by returning to the caller.

 When **$S0** returns to the kernel from the **self.__router(e)** call, it then enters a loop testing if there is a **self__next_compartment** to transition to: